sofiabaezzato/toolbox-app/README.md

 - **User Interaction:** Like and comment on tools, and even save your favorites for later.

 ## To-Do List
 Here's a list of features and improvements I'm working on:

 - **View Other Profiles:** Get inspired by exploring profiles of other users and discover their favorite tools.
+[DONE]

+- **Display cards in the feed in alphabetical order**

 - **Unique Tag Colors:** Assign distinct colors to tags to make tool categorization visually appealing and intuitive.

-- **Tag Duplication Prevention:** Implement a feature that prevents the addition of duplicate tags for a cleaner tagging system.
+- **Tag Duplication Prevention:** Implement a feature that prevents adding duplicate tags for a cleaner tagging system.

 ## Changelog